 The next project meeting is scheduled to take place next year in Linz, hosted by Johannes Kepler University Linz.
 We look forward to seeing you there!

-Will take place in Nurnberg-Erlangen, Germany on April 8 – 11, 2024
+The Training took place in Nurnberg-Erlangen, Germany on April 8 – 11, 2024

 is to individually educate and train young, motivated researchers to be the next generation of scientists in the field of organic electronics.
 Thanks to the combination of universities, industrial companies, and large-scale research facilities, an intersectoral and interdisciplinary environment has been established for them.